h4kbas/concept/README.md

 ---

-**Ready to think in concepts?** Start with the examples and see how natural programming can be.
+**Ready to revolutionize knowledge representation?** Start with the examples and see how concepts can change the way we think about data and relationships.